LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2026-03-28-fast-in-the-wrong-direction.markdown

 ### Craft by hand - even if it's just quietly

 Get LLMs out of your pet projects.
 I'm a massive proponent for building near-useless software and tools, bespoke to just you as an individual or just as a joke.
-The process and feedback loop of gently layering code together - feeling the repetition in your fingers as you build out a functioning system - is it's own form of dopamine.
+The process and feedback loop of gently layering code together - feeling the repetition in your fingers as you build out a functioning system - is its own form of dopamine.
 If nothing else, if you've fully abandoned this, you're missing out on another form of satisfaction.
 Just the feeling of hooking up one handler, building that one migration, putting together that one test suite - it feels good.

 The ability to parse and develop a taste of your own for what you see as "good code" is invaluable.
 Even if it's not the same as the person next to you, at least if you've got _an opinion_ you can have a reasoned discussion about the software you build.
 How can you know the pitfalls with architectural decisions being made in the code you push, if you've not personally committed to those consequences with a bit of sweat?
 When the code is "free", the investment is zero, so why would you worry about the future?